Linguistics and the Book of Mormon: Stylometry

 In 1980, researchers at LDS Church-owned Brigham Young University used stylometric techniques they called "wordprint analysis" to examine possible Book of Mormon authorship, through statistical analysis of the occurrence of specific words and phrases.
 They concluded that none of the Book of Mormon selections they studied resembled writings of any of the suggested nineteenth-century authors, including Joseph Smith.
 Jerald and Sandra Tanner challenged these findings on various points, most notably questioning the reliability of the data sources used and the methodology of the "wordprint analysis".
 Additionally, D. James Croft wrote in Sunstone that there were several flaws in the methodology that were vulnerable to criticism.

-In a peer-reviewed study using a traditional authorship method and a new pattern-classification technique, several researchers at Stanford University concluded that Sidney Rigdon, Solomon Spalding, and Oliver Cowdery were more likely to have written the book out of a pool of authors that also included Parley P. Pratt and two statistical control authors (Henry Wadsworth Longfellow and Joel Barlow).
-Smith was not included in the pool of authors because a set of original works written by Smith alone could not be identified with confidence.
-However, this study only examined the relative likelihood of the five above-mentioned authors writing the Book of Mormon, not the possibility of an author or authors outside the five-person pool.
-Another study was published in the same journal that critiqued the methodology used in the earlier study and, using Smith's personal writings written in his own handwriting, concluded that stylometric evidence supports neither Smith nor a Spalding–Rigdon authorship.
+In a 1991 study for the journal History and Computing, David Holmes used a multivariate technique to analyze the Book of Mormon.
+Holmes used the Doctrine and Covenants and the letters and diary entries collected by Dean C. Jessee in The Personal Writings of Joseph Smith as reliable sources for Smith's writing.
+Holmes concluded that the Book of Mormon was produced by Joseph Smith.
+He noted that "the style of [Smith’s] 'prophetic voice' as evidenced by the main cluster of the textual samples studied, differs from the style of his personal writings or dictations of a personal nature."

-In a 1991 study for the journal History and Computing, David Holmes used a multivariate technique to analyze the Book of Mormon and the Doctrine of the Covenants.
-He concluded that they were from the same author, Joseph Smith.
-He noted that “the style of [Smith’s] 'prophetic voice' as evidenced by the main cluster of the textual samples studied, differs from the style of his personal writings or dictations of a personal nature.”
+In a 2008 peer-reviewed stylometric study published in Literary and Linguistic Computing, researchers affiliated with Stanford University used Burrows's Delta and nearest shrunken centroid (NSC) classification to compare chapters of the Book of Mormon against writings from a closed set of candidate nineteenth-century authors, including Sidney Rigdon, Solomon Spalding, Oliver Cowdery, and Parley P. Pratt, along with control authors Henry Wadsworth Longfellow and Joel Barlow.
+Smith was not included in the closed set of authors, as the authors contend that no reliable corpus of Joseph Smith text could be identified with confidence.
+In contrast with Holmes's methodology, the authors argued that neither the Doctrine and Covenants nor the writings collected in The Personal Writings of Joseph Smith could be reliably treated as exclusively Smith-authored texts because of the involvement of editors and scribes, including Rigdon and Cowdery.
+The study reported that Rigdon most frequently received the highest or second-highest attribution probabilities across chapters of the Book of Mormon, while Spalding also showed recurrent attribution signals.
+The authors additionally identified a correlated Cowdery signal, particularly in the Book of Alma, where chapters attributed most strongly to Cowdery were frequently paired with Rigdon as the next most probable contributor.
+The authors concluded that this pattern was consistent with possible collaborative nineteenth-century authorship involving Rigdon, Spalding, and Cowdery.